JustinShenk/wg-activator/README.md

 Clone the repository and enter the directory.
 Activate Python 3 virtual environment if necessary.

-Note: assumes Mac with Chromedriver installed in `/Applications`.
-If running Linux or Windows, download [Chromedriver](http://chromedriver.chromium.org/downloads) and update `CHROMEDRIVER_PATH` in `wg-updater.py`.
+Note: assumes Mac with ChromeDriver installed in `/Applications`.
+If running Linux or Windows, download [ChromeDriver](http://chromedriver.chromium.org/downloads) and update `CHROMEDRIVER_PATH` in `wg-updater.py`.

 Run `pip install selenium`.